 We only rely on legitimate interests where we consider any potential impact on you (positive and negative), how intrusive it is (from a privacy perspective) and your rights (under data protection laws) do not override our interests in us using your information in this way.
 You can tell us if you wish to be contacted differently, or not at all – see section 9 in this document.

 If you are applying for a Fellowship, we store some information about you to enable us to process your application.
-A small amount of the information we collect and use is sensitive personal information as described in section 3.
-Where we collect this, we require your explicit consent.
-This is a separate arrangement to our legitimate interests.
-Your consent is required in order to proceed at certain stages of the application process – this is made clear to you at the time you submit this information to us.
+A small amount of the information we collect is sensitive personal information as described in section 3.
+Should we ever want to share this with third parties, we require your explicit consent.
+This is a separate arrangement to our legitimate interests and it would be made clear to you at the time, with clear rationale as to why and the option for you to say no.

 Where you are (or were) an employee or volunteer with the Trust, our legal basis is neither that of legitimate interests or consent.
 Instead, as per the norm, it becomes that of entering a contract (see your employment contract for further details).

 3. What personal data could we hold about you?

 The types of personal data we hold about you depends on your relationship with us and what information you have provided.
 For instance, if we have had very limited communications via email, it’s likely we will only have your name and email address as part of this interaction.
 For those who have (or had) a Fellowship with us, it is likely we have more information about you that was collected at the time of your application submission.
 It may include: